Ukraine rebel leaders sworn in, Kiev says peace plan violated

 In Donetsk, an industrial city which had a million people before the war, 38-year-old former coal mine electrician Zakharchenko was sworn in as head of the self-proclaimed "Donetsk People's Republic".

-At the ceremony in a Donetsk drama theater, Zakharchenko swore to "honestly serve the interests of the people of the Donetsk People's Republic".
+At the ceremony in a Donetsk drama theatre, Zakharchenko swore to "honestly serve the interests of the people of the Donetsk People's Republic".

-Balloons floated onto the stage while Cossacks in scarlet and black uniforms and dancers in traditional peasant garb shared the theater with Zakharchenko's honor guard of heavily-armed fighters, some with Russian flag patches on their arms.
+Balloons floated onto the stage while Cossacks in scarlet and black uniforms and dancers in traditional peasant garb shared the theatre with Zakharchenko's honour guard of heavily-armed fighters, some with Russian flag patches on their arms.

 A Russian parliamentarian, Alexei Zhuravlyov, told the audience the elections "were democratic and clean which many countries could envy, including Western ones".